Other: English hawthorn, one-seed hawthorn

 Slightly warm energetically, being both sweet and sour in taste.9

 cardiac,1,4,6,7,10 diuretic,1,10 tonic,1 sedative, vasodilator4 astringent, hypotensive, cardioprotective

 Dried leaf and flower as a tea or capsule; fresh or dried as a tincture.
 Dried berry as a tincture, tea, or encapsulated; can also be made into smoothies, punches, cordials or even made into a fresh juice.

-Specific: Processed in a facility that also produces tree nuts.
+Specific: No known precautions.
 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.